-A storage plugin is a glue code that tell Errbot how to store the persistent data the plugins and the bot itself are producing.
+A storage plugin is the glue code that tells Errbot how to store the persistent data the plugins and the bot itself are producing.
 Starting with Errbot 3.3.0, storage plugins can be developed out of the main repository.
 This documentation is there to guide you making a new storage plugin so you can connect Errbot to your favorite database.

-The first stage is similar to the normal bot plugins:
+The first stage is storage plugin discovery and is similar to normal bot plugins:

-- Errbot scans errbot/storage and config.BOT_EXTRA_STORAGE_PLUGINS_DIR for .plug pointing
+- Errbot scans errbot/storage and config.BOT_EXTRA_STORAGE_PLUGINS_DIR for .plug files pointing

 to plugins implementing